fa06396/CS-457/README.md

 Feel free to explore the project folders to access detailed documentation, code implementations, and datasets used in each project.
 The README files within each project folder provide specific instructions and insights into the project's objectives, methodologies, and findings.

 List of Projects:
-1. Data Wrangling: [Data Wrangling]
+1. Data Wrangling
-2. Exploratory Data Analysis (EDA): [Exploratory Data Analysis]
+2. Exploratory Data Analysis (EDA)
-3. Inference Statistics: [Inference Statistics]
+3. Inference Statistics
-4. Regression: [Regression]
+4. Regression
-5. Classification and Recommendation System: [Classification and Recommendation]
+5. Classification and Recommendation System
-6. Clustering: [Clustering]
+6. Clustering
-7. Time Series Analysis: [Time Series Analysis]
+7. Time Series Analysis
-8. Natural Language Processing (NLP): [NLP]
+8. Natural Language Processing (NLP)

 Each project folder contains the necessary resources to replicate the analysis and gain a deeper understanding of the applied concepts.
 Enjoy exploring the world of data science!